the-full-stack/website/docs/llm-bootcamp/index.md

   </div>
 </div>

-We are deeply grateful to all of the sponsors who are helped us make this event more affordable for attendees.
+We are deeply grateful to all of the sponsors who helped us make this event more affordable for attendees.